easydorica/genomicscourse.github.io/README.md

 -	Screenshots are just examples, your specific output may look slightly different.
 -	For this workshop you require:
 -	This manual
-- Files in following folder: SNVs_exomes
+- Files in following folder: [MG11-Data](https://drive.google.com/drive/folders/1W4WXehFBSqqjLBdD9G954fP2O4GIBxR8).
 - Software: Integrative Genomics Viewer (IGV), an Internet browser

 ---